nii-yamagishilab/AntiDeepfake/README.md

 ### 2. Generate protocols

-Protocol generation scripts are provided in `protocols/`.
+Training and inference scripts provided in this repository are designed to load audio files listed in train/valid/test CSV protocol files.
+Python scripts for generation these protocols are provided in `protocols/`.
 Each script is named after the database it processes.

-For large databases such as SpoofCeleb and MLS, protocol generation may take several hours to days.

-To merge multiple protocols, you can refer to `generate_protocol_by_proportion.py`.
+To merge multiple CSV protocols, you can refer to `generate_protocol_by_proportion.py`.

 To generate protocols for your own data:

-- Refer to `ASVspoof2019-LA.py` if you have a protocol file with ground truth labels for each audio file.
+- refer to `ASVspoof2019-LA.py` if you have a protocol file with ground truth labels for each audio file.
-- Refer to `CVoiceFake.py` if your real and fake audios are stored separately.
+- refer to `CVoiceFake.py` if your real and fake audios are stored separately.
-- Refer to `WildSVDD.py` if your audio filenames indicate whether they are real or fake.
+- refer to `WildSVDD.py` if your audio filenames indicate whether they are real or fake.

 ### 3. Train